Cerberus/apollo-persisted-hash/README.md

 3).
 Enjoy

-✨ Wow, the persisted hash will be calculated on compile time, it make faster.
+✨ Wow, the persisted hash will be calculated on parse time, it make faster.
 But it only support the project that using whole static query.

 # Apollo CLI